-The money laundering cryptocurrency.
-Each day our world appears to become faster and more and more complex.
-Like, each day, the methods used by money launderers become more sophisticated and the financial transactions more difficult this goes especially for using cryptocurrencies for money laundering purposes.
+The methods used by money launderers become more sophisticated and the financial transactions more difficult this goes especially for using cryptocurrencies for money laundering purposes.
 There is no specific or single methodology for money laundering.
 As in many other subject areas, a theoretical model was built to cover as many money laundering methodologies as possible conceptually.

 Money Laundering Cryptocurrency: The 3 Stages Of Cryptocurrency Money Laundering

 In the case of money laundering, this model was derived from money laundering methodologies that have been uncovered by law enforcement and government authorities.
 In practice, and despite the variety of methods employed, the laundering process is accomplished in three basic stages of this model.
 These steps can be taken simultaneously in the course of a single transaction, but they can also appear in well separable forms one by one.
 These three stages are placement, integration, and layering.
 The same concepts that apply to money laundering using cash apply to money laundering using cryptocurrencies.